pranigopu/pranigopu.github.io/docs/quotations.md

 ---

 **NOTE**: _“Defeat” in this context refers to lasting damage to one’s fundamental capacity for self-motivated, self-determined existence.
 “Defeat” in this context may be described as “defeat of the spirit”._

----

-Hypocrisy destroys efficacy. <br> — PG, edited from The Nature of Life, Value & Morality

-To value life, you must value yourself.
-To value yourself, you must practise pride and achieve self-esteem.
-To practise pride and achieve self-esteem, you must know what is virtuous, you must do what is virtuous and you must know that what you do is virtuous indeed.
-A compromise in any part of all this destroys the rest. <br> — PG

 # Quotations on the nature of man
 Free will is not an exception to but an extension of causality. <br> — PG